Teachers Camp: World War II

-Cotemporary history
+Contemporary history

-The Teacher's Camp was repaired and reopened in 1947, shortly after the end of World War II.
+The Teachers Camp was repaired and reopened in 1947, shortly after the end of World War II.
 The PMA also moved backed to Camp Allen within the same year prior to transferring to Fort Gregorio del Pilar in 1950.
-On January 1, 1971, the Pangasinan Police Academy (now the Cordillera Administrative Region Training Center) moved in to Teacher's Camp.
+On January 1, 1971, the Pangasinan Police Academy (now the Cordillera Administrative Region Training Center) moved in to Teachers Camp.

-President Corazon Aquino through Proclamation No. 290 defined areas in Baguio which would constitute the Teacher's Camp Reservation on July 18, 1988.
+President Corazon Aquino through Proclamation No. 290 defined areas in Baguio which would constitute the Teachers Camp Reservation on July 18, 1988.
 The reservation was placed under the administration of the Department of Education, Culture and Sports (DECS; now the Department of Education).

 The first Philippine Sports Summit was held in the early 1990s during the presidency of Fidel V. Ramos where the Magna Carta for Philippine Sports was made as an effort to boost the national sports program.
 Such efforts failed when the original Magna Carta was not referred to in the succeeding summits.

-The Baguio City Council passed a resolution recognizing the Teacher's Camp as a heritage site.
-In 2008, renovations were made on the Teacher's Camp's seminar halls and cottages which were completed as part of the facility's centenary.
-The national government followed suit, and declared Teacher's Camp as a national heritage site in the same year.
+The Baguio City Council passed a resolution recognizing the Teachers Camp as a heritage site.
+In 2008, renovations were made on the Teachers Camp's seminar halls and cottages which were completed as part of the facility's centenary.
+The national government followed suit, and declared Teachers Camp as a national heritage site in the same year.

 Usage

-Teacher's Camp is managed by a director, and is directly under the Department of Education (DepEd) Teacher's Camp is the site of the National Educators Academy of the Philippines (NEAP), which is DepEd's training arm.
+Teachers Camp is managed by a director, and is directly under the Department of Education (DepEd) Teachers Camp is the site of the National Educators Academy of the Philippines (NEAP), which is DepEd's training arm.
 Teachers from different parts of the Philippines enroll in education special courses during the summer break.
 The center hosts classrooms, dormitories, cottages, dining areas, assembly halls and administrative offices.
 When teachers are not using the facility, the dormitories and cottages are rented to tourists.
 It also hosts events sponsored by government agencies.

-The area was also the former site of the Mountain Province High School (MP High, now known as the Baguio City National High School) The Philippine Public Safety College also runs the Cordillera Administrative Region Training Center (CARTC) which is within the Teacher's Camp.
+The area was also the former site of the Mountain Province High School (MP High, now known as the Baguio City National High School) The Philippine Public Safety College also runs the Cordillera Administrative Region Training Center (CARTC) which is within the Teachers Camp.
 The CARTC is the training center for members of the Philippine National Police of the Cordillera Administrative Region.

-The Philippine Sports Commission (PSC) also maintains their own facilities within the Teacher's Camp, including an athletic oval.
-From 1976 to 1989, track and field athletes under the government initiated, Gintong Alay sports program trained at Teacher's Camp.
+The Philippine Sports Commission (PSC) also maintains their own facilities within the Teachers Camp, including an athletic oval.
+From 1976 to 1989, track and field athletes under the government initiated, Gintong Alay sports program trained at Teachers Camp.

 Heritage status

-On May 12, 2008, Teacher's Camp was declared as national heritage site.
+On May 12, 2008, Teachers Camp was declared as national heritage site.
 The facility is a marked structure according to a 2015 report.

 Believers of the paranormal say the camp is haunted because it is claimed to be more than 100 years old.